Hilliard Pediatrics, Inc. - Dr. Tim Teller, MD

-We do not recommend any over-the-counter diarrhea medicine because they have not been shown to be both safe and effective for children.
+- We do not recommend any over-the-counter diarrhea medicine because they have not been shown to be both safe and effective for children.
 Because the anti-diarrhea medicines slow down how the bowels move and our bodies way of getting rid of the germ is to pass it out of the system, these medicines can potentially make the illness last longer.
-In addition, if there is a bacterial infection causing the diarrhea, slowing down the diarrhea could allow the bacteria to build-up in your child’s system and the illness to become much more serious.
-Unless specifically instructed by our office to use one of the medications, do NOT give an over-the-counter diarrhea medicine.
+In addition, if there is a bacterial infection causing the diarrhea, slowing down the diarrhea could allow the bacteria to build-up in your child's system and the illness to become much more serious.
+Unless specifically instructed by our office to use one of the mediations, do NOT give an over-the-counter diarrhea medicine.

 - Diarrhea from foods and drinks will stop when the food or drink is avoided or reduced.
 It may take some trial and error to figure out which food your child is sensitive to.
 If diarrhea happens each time they eat or drink something and the diarrhea goes away when they avoid that food or drink, it is likely that you have discovered the food or drink to avoid or reduce.

-- Parasite infections are suspected if a child has persistant watery diarrhea after traveling where they may have ingested infected water (foreign country or a vacation where they were swimming in a lake, river, or pond).
+- Parasite infections are suspected if a child has persistent watery diarrhea after traveling where they may have ingested infected water (foreign country or a vacation where they were swimming in a lake, river, or pond).
 Some parasite infections end without antibiotic treatment, while others require special antibiotics.
 See below for specifics about diet changes to help treat diarrhea.
 Ova and parasite infections can be detected with stool studies.

 - Bacterial infections causing diarrhea are found by sending samples of the bowel movement to the lab for testing.
 Some of these bacteria need special antibiotic treatments, while others need no antibiotics.
 See below for specifics about diet changes to help treat diarrhea.

-Dehydration is when our body no longer as enough fluids in our system.
+Dehydration is when our body no longer has enough fluids in our system.
 Dehydration most commonly happens with repeated vomiting, but can occur if there is severe diarrhea.
 One of the goals of treating diarrhea is to avoid dehydration.
-We are concerned that a child is dehydrated if they have not urinated (or had a wet diaper) in 8 or more hours, have made urine less than 3 times in 24 hours, have a dry mouth (sometimes called “cotton mouth”), make no tears when they cry, and act lethargic (like a limp rag doll; this is different than “listless” which means less active and laying around but will be up and around on occasion).
-Note if a child is drinking well without vomiting, is not acting lethargic, but has not urinated in the last 8 to 10 hours, it is safe to see if their drinking will allow them to make urine in the next couple hours.
+We are concerned that a child is dehydrated if they have not urinated (or had a wet diaper) in 8 or more hours, have made urine less than 3 times in 24 hours, have a dry mouth (sometimes called "cotton mouth"), make no tears when they cry, and act lethargic (like a limp rag doll; this is different than "listless" which means less active and laying around but will be up and around on occasion).
+Note if a child is drinking well without vomiting, is not acting lethargic, but has not urinated in the last 8 to 10 hours, it is safe to see if their drinking will allow them to make urine in the next couple of hours.

 Treating Diarrhea with Diet Changes

 Diarrhea illnesses irritate our intestines.
 This causes us to not digest our food and drink normally while the diarrhea illness remains in our system.
-Because the vast majority of diarrhea illness will end on their own without antibiotics and the over-thecounter diarrhea medicines are not both safe and effective, we recommend changing a child’s diet during the diarrhea illness.
+Because the vast majority of diarrhea illness will end on their own without antibiotics and the over-the-counter diarrhea medicines are not both safe and effective, we recommend changing a child’s diet during the diarrhea illness.
 This helps decrease (but may not stop!) the diarrhea and can help the child feel less gassy and uncomfortable.
 These food and drink changes should be continued for as long as the diarrhea continues.
 See below.